Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

-{\bfseries Scene Recognition Dataset (Scene-XAI)} The scene recognition dataset used in our study is derived from the Places365 dataset~\cite{zhou2017places}.
-The dataset was further annotated manually by Gao et al.~\cite{gao2022res, gao2022aligning} with human annotation user interfaces (UIs) to obtain~\textit{factual} and~\textit{counterfactual} masks, examples are shown in~\ref{fig:factual}.
+{\bfseries Environment Classification Dataset (Environment-XAI)} The environment classification dataset used in our study is derived from the Places365 dataset~\cite{zhou2017places} and further annotated manually with human annotation UIs.
 The task of this dataset involves binary classification for scene recognition, specifically distinguishing between natural and urban scenes.
 To create the dataset, we selectively sampled images from specific categories.
-Specifically, the categories used to sample the data are: \textit{Nature}: mountain, pond, waterfall, field wild, forest broadleaf, rainforest; and \textit{Urban}: house, bridge, campus, tower, street, driveway.
-In total, the dataset comprises 2,086 images, each with a class label and human explanation annotation.
+Specifically, the categories used to sample the data are: \textit{Nature}: mountain, pond, waterfall, field wild, forest broadleaf, rainforest; and \textit{Urban}: house, bridge, campus, tower, street, and driveway.
+In total, the dataset comprises 5,000 images with class labels and 3,052 human annotations.

-{\bfseries Face Glasses Recognition Dataset (Glasses-XAI)} The face glasses recognition dataset is derived from the CelebAMask-HQ dataset~\cite{CelebAMask-HQ}.
-This dataset is initially categorized to distinguish face images with and without glasses.
-CelebAMask-HQ includes manually annotated masks of 19 classes encompassing various facial features and accessories.
-We utilized the segmentation masks of eyes and glasses to derive factual labels for glasses recognition.
-The dataset comprises 885 images, each with a class label and corresponding human explanation annotations.

-{\bfseries Prohibited Item Recognition Dataset (Prohibited-XAI)} The prohibited item recognition task in our study is constructed using the Sixray dataset~\cite{miao2019sixray}.
-The Sixray dataset, partitioned based on the recognition of prohibited items, comprises an extensive suite of 1,059,231 X-ray images.
-Each image is annotated at the image level by experienced security inspectors, whose expert annotations we repurpose as human explanation annotations.
-This approach capitalizes on professional insight, ensuring that our dataset's annotations reflect real-world classification scenarios and provide a reliable basis for the binary classification of prohibited items.
-Consequently, each image is labeled with both a class label and a corresponding ground-truth explanation annotation.